VVF Plant Finder:

 Yaku Princess Rhododendron is smothered in stunning clusters of white trumpet-shaped flowers at the ends of the branches in mid spring.
 It has dark green evergreen foliage.
 The narrow leaves remain dark green throughout the winter.

 Yaku Princess Rhododendron is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.

 Yaku Princess Rhododendron is recommended for the following landscape applications;

 Yaku Princess Rhododendron will grow to be about 3 feet tall at maturity, with a spread of 4 feet.
 It has a low canopy.
 It grows at a slow rate, and under ideal conditions can be expected to live for 50 years or more.

 Yaku Princess Rhododendron makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
 Because of its height, it is often used as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.